 Your pharmacy and veterinarian have all of the supplies you will need.
 Select a storage container that allows you to organize your supplies neatly.
 A fisherman's tackle box or tool organizer will do.
 Keep the kit out of reach of children and check it regularly for expired or depleted supplies.

-Some suggestions for your first aid kit:
+Suggestions for your first aid kit

 Transporting an injured dog

 After identifying an injury or illness, the next step is to safely transport your dog to the nearest veterinarian.
 Improper technique when transporting a patient can result in further injury or complications.